Wendy’s Wonderful Kids (WWK) Recruiter

 - Good verbal and written communication skills including proper grammar and spelling.
 Ability to write reports, business correspondence and give oral presentations, as may be needed.

-- Good organizational skills including attention to detail, accuracy and follow-through.
+- Good basic arithmetic skills including attention to detail and follow-through.

 As an equal opportunity employer, we believe deeply in diversity and are committed to creating and inclusive environment for all.